 Adopted from Patrick Hamilton’s play of the same name, Gaslight is a great film that is wildly suspenseful and amusing, though it deviates significantly from the play.
 It stars a young Ingrid Bergman, Charles Boyer, Joseph Cotton, and Angela Lansbury.
 For me, Ingrid Bergman delivers an incredible performance as a slowly unraveling woman.
 Also it was amusing to see Angela Lansbury play a morally loose cockney household servant.
 Today, the term “gaslighting” is a colloquialism that refers to a kind of psychological abuse –a manipulative tactic employed by an abuser to fully control a victim.

 The films tells the story of Paula and Gregory Anton.
-Paula inherits a large amount of money from wealthy and famous relative who lived in London.
+Paula inherits a large amount of money from a wealthy and famous relative who lived in London.
 She owned some priceless jewels that were much sought after as she was strangled to death and she owned a reputable collection of priceless jewels.
 One day Paula elopes with Gregory Anton, the piano player from her Italian voice lessons.
 Together, they move into her late aunt’s flat in London.
 In time, Gregory persuades Paula that she is losing her sanity.
 Gregory begins forbidding Paula from going outside and he plays psychological games, convincing her she has lost various valuable items (i.e. a painting, his watch, and so on), meanwhile Gregory ventures out for long walks every night, strolling around the block only to secretly enter the attic to his house.
 Paula starts to believe she is going mad and meanwhile he is scavenging in the attic, all the while Gregory spends each night scavenging the attic for the priceless jewels Paula inherited.
 The film comes to a head when the police and an investigator, Brian Cameron (Joseph Cotten), become involved.
 Gregory (who has been using an alias) is caught in the end and taken away just at just the moment that he discovers the jewels embroidered upon a magnificent gown.